bitwarden/contributing-docs/docs/getting-started/server/sso/local.md

 ## Configure IdP

-1. Open your local web vault and navigate to your organization → Settings → Single Sign-On
+1. Open your local web client and navigate to your organization → Settings → Single Sign-On

 2. Tick the "Allow SSO authentication" box

 3. Come up with and enter an SSO Identifier

 4. Select "SAML 2.0" as the SSO type.
-Don't save or exit this page yet, you'll need to come back to it later
+Don't save or exit this page yet, you'll need to come back to it later.

 5. Open a new terminal and navigate to the `dev` folder in your server repository, e.g.